Dzmitry-Leushukou/GitLabAnalyserBot/README.md

 - **Responsive Menus**: Interactive keyboard menus for easy navigation
 - **User Details**: Click on any user to view detailed information including name, username, and avatar
 - **User Tasks**: Get all tasks where the user was an assignee with full information
-- **Label History**: Access to label change history for each task
+- **Task History**: Access to comprehensive task history including label changes and assignee changes
-- **Export Functionality**: Export user tasks with detailed information to a text file
+- **Export Functionality**: Export user tasks with detailed information to text or JSON files
 - **Configuration**: Environment-based configuration for easy setup

 ## Prerequisites